 The School Subcommittee is designed to bring together elected officials from local government and the public school districts to discuss areas of mutual interest.
 The representatives from the City Council are appointed by the mayor and currently are council members Michael Morasco and Consuelo Martinez.
-The City Manager is the staff liaison. – Doug Paulson, Mark Olson
+The City Manager is the staff liaison. – Georgine Tomasi, Mark Olson

 County Joint Boards